flotzilla/OpiMc/README.md

 - display temperature
 - display cpu and mem load
 - build-in python http-server to handle commands from remote
+- handle commands from telegram

 Dependencies
 =========
-Python modules `smbus, python-vlc, pyA20, pyyaml`
+Python modules `smbus, python-vlc, pyA20, pyyaml, python-alsaaudio, telepot`

 Module `pyA20` was wrote for Python version 2, so Python2 only